Estimating and Analyzing Neural Information Flow Using Signal Processing on Graphs: Analyzing Neural Flow Signals

 Any flow signal defined on the edges of a graph can be decomposed into a gradient and rotational component \cite{schaub_segarra_2018}:

 where $f_\mathrm{grad}$ and $f_\mathrm{rot}$ have the following properties:

 Recall that $\mathbf{B}$ applied to a flow signal computes its divergence, i.e., the sum of all inflow minus outflow at each node.
-That is, the rotational component $f_\mathrm{rot}$ is flow preserving at each node, whereas the gradient flow has non-zero divergence at least for some of the nodes causing those nodes to act more as sources (outflow $>$ inflow) or sinks (inflow $>$ outflow).
+That is, the rotational component $f_\mathrm{rot}$ is flow preserving at each node, thus describing circular flows, whereas the gradient flow (non-circular flow) has non-zero divergence for some of the nodes causing those nodes to act more as sources (outflow $>$ inflow) or sinks (inflow $>$ outflow).

 The gradient flow can be further decomposed into $N-1$ orthogonal modes

 where $N$ is the number of nodes in the graph.
 These gradient flow modes can be ordered in increasing amount of divergence.
 That is